r3nt0n/bopscrk/README.md

 ## Experimental features
-* Lyricpass integration is cooming soon.
+* **Lyricpass** was integrated, but still needs some tweaks to speed up the search process (I would appreciate any help).
-* Excluded wordlists needs some improvements, with huge wordlists could be too slow (I would appreaciate any help).
+* **Excluded wordlists** needs some improvements, with huge wordlists could be too slow (I would appreciate any help).

 ### Lyricpass